bmarolleau/cdp-mesh-tutorial/README.md

 ### Install the Operators // Skip this step

-The cluster admin has already installed those operators for you , in the default `openshift-operators` project and makes the Operators available to all projects in the cluster.
-Please skip but review the following instructions:
+**The cluster admin has already installed those operators for you , in the default `openshift-operators`** project and makes the Operators available to all projects in the cluster. **Please skip this step** but review the following instructions:

 1. On the left pane of **Red Hat OpenShift web console**, select **Administrator** in the drop down.
 2. Select **Operators** and then **OperatorHub**.